LinkedSoftwareDependencies/Article-Reproducability/content/overview.md

 ## Overview of software experiment descriptions
 {:#overview}

+The correct description of experimental evaluations has many aspects.
+In this article, we focus on those aspects related to the description of software, of which we provide an overview in [](#software-aspects).
+We then describe in [](#workflow) how these aspects fit into a generic workflow of describing experimental setups.

 ### Aspects of software-based research
+{:#software-aspects}

 This section will shortly introduce each of the blocks in the diagram.
 Ruben V. will write the basis.